 Frequently asked questions

-To give this dish the best flavour, the chicken should be braised slowly until the meat falls off the bone.
-Chicken breast only needs 10-15 minutes to be ready for which the sauce cannot develop full flavour.
+To give this dish the best flavor, the chicken should be braised slowly until the meat falls off the bone.
+Chicken breast only needs 10-15 minutes to be ready for which the sauce cannot develop full flavor.
 So the best choice is chicken on the bone, but as an alternative you can use chicken breast, just don’t let the chicken breast get too dry by overcooking.